AcroMedia/commerce_wishlist/README.md

   * As an **anonymous user**, I can register and my wishlist will be saved to my account.
   * As an **anonymous user**, I can login and my wishlist will be saved to my account.
 * **Customers**
-  * As a **customer**, I can add or delete information stored in line items on my wishlist.
+  * As a **customer**, I can add or delete information stored in order items on my wishlist.
   * As a **customer**, I can view a list of my wishlists by accessing a menu link.
   * As a **customer**, I can create, update, and delete wishlists.
     * A customer MUST have a "default" wishlist.